sdorra/airline/Migrating.md

 Similar to `@Option` the `@Arguments` annotation has changed to have the `required` field removed, as with options you can now simply add the `@Required` annotation instead to indicate that arguments are required.

-Arguments now allows for applying other restrictions such as `@AllowedRawValues` to arguments.
+Arguments now allows for applying many different restrictions such as `@AllowedRawValues` to arguments.

 ## Metadata Changes